-Amazfit Band 7 – FCC filing, first image
+Amazfit Band 7 – what’s new?

 This is not the only Amazfit-branded wearable we are expecting in the near future.
 A bunch of devices in the GT 4 line are also tipped to land.
 Probably not in the immediate future, more likely in Q3.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!